Interviews for mature applicants

 Check your internet speed in advance

-We have prepared a template letter you might like to use to request interview space at your school or college.
 We suggest logging onto your Zoom invitation a few minutes prior to your interview start time so you can test your audio and video.

 On the day

-This year’s interviews will be hosted remotely, via the platform Zoom.
 The formal interview will last approximately 20 minutes, in a Structured Interview Format with two assessors.

 Please set up your computer in plenty of time and join the Zoom link at least 5 minutes before your interview start time.
 One of your assessors will admit you when they are ready to begin.